Skip to content

 Implications

-Courses: Good example of how washing and peeling reduce surface-bound metals (Ni and Cu predominantly surface-contaminated), but limits of these interventions (some Ni appears systemically absorbed in Alexandria grape samples).
+Courses: Useful example of how washing and peeling reduce surface-bound metals (Cu and surface-Ni predominantly), and of the limits of these interventions when metals are systemically absorbed (Alexandria grape Ni at 1.78 mg/kg is not plausibly all surface).

 Wiki pages updated on ingest